Thermatix/boxSDK/readme.md

 #boxSDK for Node.js README
-For the moment You can use this to make Oauth easier, I'm adding methods to make calls easier but for the moment, Oauth is the main thing that works.
+The client can be used to make Oauth easier, do get,post,put and delete calls and handle file uploads.

 ##Authentication
 First make a client builder and pass the app ID and secret.